rgsilva/defeating-anticheat-with-hardware-poc/README.md

 # Bug's Fake Mouse

 This is the code for the proof of concept presented at DEFCON Porto Alegre 2019.
-The presentation is also attached here for reference, altough it's in Portuguese.
+The presentation is also attached here for reference, but it's in Portuguese.

 ## Disclaimer